MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/workspaces/index.md

 ### Set up the demo

-1. [Open the demo][GlitchWorkspacesDemo].  <!--In the top-left of the editor, a randomly-generated project name is displayed.  -->
+1. [Open the demo](https://glitch.com/edit/#!/microsoft-edge-chromium-devtools?path=workspaces-demo/index.html:1:0).  <!--In the top-left of the editor, a randomly-generated project name is displayed.  -->

     :::image type="complex" source="../media/workspaces-glitch-workspaces-demo-source.msft.png" alt-text="A Glitch project" lightbox="../media/workspaces-glitch-workspaces-demo-source.msft.png":::
        A Glitch project